jiangqiw/Recipes-Calories-Prediction-Model/README.md

 To better fit the Lasso model, we are also doing transformation on the features.
 We mainly apply `StandardScaler` to our new features, including `n_ingredients`, `total fat (PDV)`, `sugar (PDV)`, `sodium (PDV)`, `protein (PDV)`, `saturated fat (PDV)`, `carbohydrates (PDV)`.
 We also done `QuantileTransformer` on `minutes`.
 This is to create better features for the Lasso model since it need to shrink some coefficients, and balance the weights of all variables before training.

 ### Choice of Hyperparameters

+For the Lasso model, we are working on the `lasso__alpha` as hyperparameter.
+The alpha for the model is important since it controls the amount of shrinkage.
+This would directly impact the coefficients for the parameter.
+The higher the alpha value is, the more the model would shrink the coefficient to make it less overfitted while keeping the high RMSE and R^2 with fewer features (often not important features).
+We are using `GridSearchCV`, which could conduct Grid Search on the hyperparameter while using cross validation to avoid overfitting problem.

+After Grid Search, we find out the best value for `lasso_alpha` is 0.1.

+### Model Description